scloud19/SECipedia/Networking/networking_fundamentals.md

         "How should this data be presented?"
             This isn't the layer that shows the data on the screen (that's the application layer.)
         You can think of this layer as a formatting layer.
+            Ex: If you opened up a PDF in a non-PDF app, all you see is jumbled text.
+                This is a presentation layer issue
         Encryption
     Session
         Manager of the overall data transfer process.
         Is in charge of the creation, maintenance, and teardown of the communication channel the two parties are using.
     Transport
-        Establish an end-to-end connection between two parties.
+        Establish a logical end-to-end connection between two parties (however it does much more).
-        Usually invoves UDP (User Datagram Protocol) or TCP (Transmission Control Protocol) Network
+        Usually involves UDP (User Datagram Protocol) or TCP (Transmission Control Protocol) Network
+        Deals with 2 primary questions:
             "What paths exist from point A to point B?"
-        "Of those parths, what is the best way?"
+            "Of those paths, what is the best way?"
-        The IP addresses that we are familiar with (ex: 172.1.3.1) are used at this layer Data Link
+        The IP addresses that we are familiar with (ex: 172.1.3.1) are used at this layer In other words, routing is done at this layer.
+    Data Link
+        The primary device that we'll interact with at this layer is a switch.
         Switches run at this layer as well as
             Ethernet
             HDLC (High Data Link Control)